 I went with Pixter’s Super Fisheye and Telephoto lenses – because zooming and getting an entire scene into a shot are two shortcomings of smartphone photography.
 Well, those and the ability to drunk text images in real time.
 The lens quality is more than your cell phone probably deserves, they come with carrying bags and cleaning wipes, and are compatible with all smartphone brands.
 Finally we Android users can have something cool too!
 They have a wide range of lenses, pro lenses, and accessories beyond what I’m about to show you.

-⇢ PIXTER SUPER FISHEYE SMARTPHONE LENS
+⇢ PIXTER SUPER FISHEYE SMARTPHONE LENS – no longer available

 - 235° capture angle (whatttt!)